1. PREAMBLE

 CREATION AND DESIGN OF A SENSORY/MOVEMENT ROOM

-The creation and design of a Sensory/Movement Room must be supported by the Principal, the Area Student Support Facilitator, and approved by the Superintendent of Education of Student Support.
+The creation and design of a Sensory/Movement Room must be supported by the school Principal, the Area Student Support Facilitator, and approved by the Superintendent of Education of Student Support.

-A Sensory/Movement Room should be continuously evaluated by the Principal and the Area Student Support Facilitator to confirm:
+A Sensory/Movement Room should be continuously evaluated by the school Principal and the Area Student Support Facilitator to confirm:

 · that it is still required,